Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Although Windows 10 is a great operating system, many users reported problems with WMI Provider Host and high CPU usage.
-This is a system service, but for some reason it tends to use too much of your CPU, so let’s see how to fix it.
+This is a system service that shouldn’t use too much resources normally.

-WMI Provider Host high CPU usage on Windows 10, how to fix it?
+How do I fix WMI Provider Host high CPU usage on Windows 10?

 - Press Windows Key + R to open the Run dialog.